Sistema owner defends Indian telecom investments

-* Says started commercial production of pet from its new recycling plant at Nicaragua (central America)

-MOSCOW Feb 22 Russian conglomerate Sistema on Friday defended its bid to recover mobile phone licences in India as a strategic move giving it a launchpad for investment in southeast Asia.
+MOSCOW Russian conglomerate Sistema (SSAq.L) on Friday defended its bid to recover mobile phone licences in India as a strategic move giving it a launchpad for investment in southeast Asia.

 "Imagine Sistema writes it (India) off today and exits, investors will presumably breathe a sigh of relief and the shares will rise (but) for us it is long-term," billionaire owner Vladimir Yevtushenkov told reporters.